 - Cracks or uneven conditions on sidewalks or a walkway

 Slip-and-fall injuries often include those to the spine, wrist, neck, head, and legs.
 If you experience major injuries in a slip-and-fall, like a head injury or broken bone, working with a knowledgeable lawyer can ensure that you get all the assistance you need when building a case to recover damages.

 The decision to seek compensation is ultimately a personal one.
-Filing a Phoenix personal injury claim can be time-consuming and emotionally draining.
+Filing an Arizona personal injury claim can be time-consuming and emotionally draining.
 Not every injury is worthy of a claim, and we have seen far too many people "pushed" towards litigation on cases that are not worth the time, effort, energy, or expense.

 However, where to "draw the line" is a tough call, and it never hurts to get the input of our experienced, straightforward Phoenix law firm.
 We will tell you if you have a case worthy of pursuing.

 Did the property owner take reasonable steps to prevent a fall?
 As an example, if an employee was expected to maintain a particular area and did not, the jury will be more likely to decide that he or she knew of the dangerous conditions and acted negligently.
 Some questions that can help determine whether reasonable steps were followed include:

 - Were warning signs or barriers erected to keep visitors out of a hazardous area?

 - Had someone else previously been injured by the same hazard?

 - Would removing the hazard have been simple and low-cost, or prolonged and costly?

 - Was it necessary for the hazardous condition to exist on the property?